SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Preliminary

 The reverse process is a learned Markov chain that progressively denoises a sample from pure Gaussian noise to recover data resembling the original distribution.
 It is defined by $p_\theta(x_{t-1} | x_t)= \mathcal{N}(x_{t-1}; \mu_\theta(x_t, t), \Sigma_\theta(x_t, t))$, where $\mu_\theta$ and $\Sigma_\theta$ are parameterized by a neural network $\theta$~\cite{ho2020denoising}.

-Although the reverse process generates samples using the predicted means $\mu_\theta$, it is common in practice to express $\mu_\theta(x_t, t)$ in terms of either the predicted clean data $\hat{x}_0(x_t, t; \theta)$ or the predicted noise $\hat{\epsilon}(x_t, t; \theta)$.
+In practice, it is common to express $\mu_\theta(x_t, t)$ in terms of either the predicted clean data $\hat{x}_0(x_t, t; \theta)$ or the predicted noise $\hat{\epsilon}(x_t, t; \theta)$.
 Following the Diffusion-TS approach~\cite{yuan2024diffusion}, our model is trained to predict an estimate $\hat{x}_0$ directly.
 This leads to a simplified training objective known as denoising score matching, formulated as:

 where $x_t = \sqrt{\bar{\alpha}_t}x_0 + \sqrt{1 - \bar{\alpha}_t}\epsilon$, $ \epsilon \sim \mathcal{N}(0, \mathbf{I})$, and $\bar{\alpha}_t$ is related to the noise schedule at timestep $t$.